aalto-grades/aalto-grades/e2e-tests/README.md

 ## Running tests

-Start the website in docker by running docker compose in the project root:
+Start the website in docker by running docker compose at the root of the project:

 ```
 docker compose up --build